MusicFind a programme

 Medieval liturgical chant (primarily Western European); liturgy; theology; computer-assisted chant analysis; veneration of saints; processions.
 This research group is funded by the Leverhulme Trust (until 2021), the Arts and Humanities Research Council (until 2022) and the British Academy (until 2022).

 Project members: Professor Emma Hornby, Maeve O'Donnell (postdoctoral research fellow), Paul Rouse (IT Specialist), Dianne Scullin (Leverhulme Network Facilitator), Laura Lanceley (AHRC project administrator).

 Composition for western and traditional Turkish musicians; developing and documenting an evolving transcultural musical practice.
 Funded by the European Research Council.

-Project members: Dr Michael Ellison, Professor Simon Jones (Theatre), Dr Argun Çakır (post-doctoral fellow)
+Project members: Professor Michael Ellison, Professor Simon Jones (Theatre), Dr Argun Çakır (post-doctoral fellow).

 Regional Rap in Post-Devolution Britain Project